usmansalim3/Amazon-Clone/README.md

 - Go through orders history and view the summary
 - Apply various filters while searching products
 - Sticky header that collapses on scroll
+- Reanimated animations for a smooth user experience

 ## Optimizations